Macron warns against nationalism in apparent rebuke of Trump at WWI commemoration

 The president's short ride to the event featured some unexpected drama when two topless female protesters rushed toward the motorcade after breaching the barricades blocking off the sidewalk.

-After the luncheon Trump will visit the Suresnes American Cemetery and Memorial, which is home to the remains of more than 1,500 U.S. soliders who died in World War I and 24 unknown dead from World War II.
+After the luncheon Trump visited the Suresnes American Cemetery and Memorial, which is home to the remains of more than 1,500 U.S. soldiers who died in World War I and 24 unknown dead from World War II.

-The visit not only gives Trump the opportunity to hit back at Macron’s critique of nationalism, but also a do-over after scrapping a visit to an American World War I cemetery on Saturday.
+The visit was a do-over of sorts after he scrapped a visit to an American World War I cemetery on Saturday because of inclement weather.

-Trump critics pounced after he chose not to motorcade for 90 minutes to Aisne-Marne American Cemetery and Memorial in Belleau, France, on Saturday after the White House announced the weather made it unsafe for him to fly.
+Trump critics pounced after he chose not to ride in a motorcade for 90 minutes to Aisne-Marne American Cemetery and Memorial in Belleau, France, on Saturday after the White House announced the weather made it unsafe for him to fly.